LincaMarius/ISAP-1_Logisim_Simulation/README.md

 - LA - load data from the Bus into the Accumulator Register
 - CLK - clock signal that ensures synchronism in the operation of the computer
 - EA - output control for putting data from the Accumulator Register on the Bus
-- Data Input - connects to the Bus
+- DIN - Data Input - connects to the Bus
-- Data Output - connects to the Bus
+- DOUT - Data Output - connects to the Bus
 - ALUA - the contents of the Accumulator are connected to the Arithmetic and Logic Unit

 The implementation of the Accumulator Register block in Logisim is shown in the following figure: